nmfs-opensci/zenodo-ga/README.md

 ## New Release (no DOI)

 You have no entry on Zenodo yet.
 Use this workflow and then make a GitHub release.
+Then go to Zenodo and look up what DOI it created.
+Copy the parent DOI (all versions DOI).

 ```
 name: Zenodo Release